flat3/lodata/README.md

 Transactions are also serializable for the purposes of async requests, and can therefore be handled offline, replayed, retried etc.

+Transactions handle wrapping requests with database transactions, following OData rules for commit / rollback based on the success or failure of the request.

 ### Streaming JSON

 Responses to OData requests can be of unlimited size.
 The request for an entity set without server-side pagination, of a database